 I remember staring outside my bedroom window at the age of thirteen, and being struck with a thought.
 With a silver eyeliner pen (it was the eighties) I wrote the word: Empty, on my windowsill.

-What occurred to me on that rainy afternoon is a theme Philosophers have been tossing about for centuries.
+What occurred to me on that rainy afternoon is a theme philosophers have been tossing about for centuries.
 It’s the idea of making our appearance upon this planet as a blank slate.
 With no comprehension of having been here before, devoid of wisdom and insight, we begin our lives as empty vessels awaiting enlightenment.

 Our first training begins with our parents, whose love, caring and nourishment deliver us into the early stages of childhood.
 We learn how to smile.
 We learn the word No. We decide I like peas.
 I hate carrots.
-We begin passing judgment without understanding the limiting scope of only having ever tried our Mother’s peas or our Mother’s carrots.
+We begin passing judgment without understanding the limiting scope of only having ever tried our mother’s peas or our mother’s carrots.

 For years I’ve been struggling to pry myself from the claws of judgment.
 It can be a very difficult prospect, at best.
 Every person, situation, object or thought that enters the mind’s periphery has a judgment linked to it.
 It’s how we perceive our place in the world.
 It’s also how we attempt to project life’s lessons into wiser future navigations.
-However, by maintaining these tainted hues of prior interaction, we effectively paint over the full expression of the present moment.
+However, by maintaining these tainted hues of prior interaction, we are effectively painting over the full expression of the present moment.

 With this colored version of reality as our basis, we consciously and subconsciously, seek supporting evidence that validates these predetermined images.
 Once verified, the experiential data is then sorted, tagged and stored, providing clear points of reference by which all future interactions may be gauged.
-If the signs swing in the opposite direction, the view itself often gets adjusted, peeling off of one label and affixing another of a more applicable color onto our mental filing folder.
+If the signs swing in the opposite direction, it’s the view itself that often gets adjusted; peeling off of one label and affixing another of a more seemingly applicable color onto our mental filing folder.
 Warehousing our experience in this manner does not however, balance the restrictive nature situational exposure has on our discernment.
 It reduces a snippet in time to a perpetual generalization, forever locking a documented assertion away until new input remands a revision.

-But I am extremely objective.
+But I’m extremely objective.